What happened that day?

 Horace Millichamp Moore-Jones, Private Simpson, D.C.M., & his donkey at Anzac, 1918.

 Moore-Jones’s most widely recognised work was not painted at the battlefront, but from a photograph.
-His depiction of Private Simpson and his donkey was done when Moore-Jones was touring his watercolours in Dunedin in 1918, three years after the Gallipoli landings.
+His depiction of Private John Simpson Kirkpatrick and his donkey was done when Moore-Jones was touring his watercolours in Dunedin in 1918, three years after the Gallipoli landings.
 He altered the composition of the photo to make for a more dramatic drawing.

 Community contributions